michaelpalumbo/forkingpaths/public/help/synthApp.md

 **If you still don't hear sound**, check that the System menu bar isn't blinking red.
 Go there and click Resume Audio. **(More info about this in the **Workspace Panel Help Button**)

+### Patch Notes

+You can draw within the synth view.
+Useful for making patch notes or communicating with another player.
+Just click and drag anywhere within the canvas that isn't part of the synth.

 ---

 ### Tips